awkim2/System-Programming/lovable_linux/final_exam_practice.md

 7. How does the length of the time quantum affect Round-Robin scheduling?
 What is the problem if the quantum is too small?
 In the limit of large time slices Round Robin is identical to _____?

 8. What reasons might cause a scheduler switch a process from the running to the ready state?
+     A scheduler switch a process from the running to the ready state when its quantum expires, when it waits for I/O resources and when it is preempted

 ## 5. Synchronization and Deadlock

 1. Define circular wait, mutual exclusion, hold and wait, and no-preemption.
 How are these related to deadlock?
+    Circular Wait - a cycle where every process is waiting on a resource some other process has while holding resources required by at least one other process.
+    Mutual Exclusion - resources can not be shared Hold and Wait - process that has incomplete set of resources will keep holding onto resources while waiting for remaining requisite resources
+    No Preemption - once a resource is acquired, a process will not release the resource nor could it be taken forcibly
 2. What problem does the Banker's Algorithm solve?
+    Dining philosophers problem
 3. What is the difference between Deadlock Prevention, Deadlock Detection and Deadlock Avoidance?

 4. Sketch how to use condition-variable based barrier to ensure your main game loop does not start until the audio and graphic threads have initialized the hardware and are ready.